dotnet/corefxlab/docs/Span.md

 But the landscape has shifted since our platform was conceived almost 20 years ago.
 We now target non-Windows operating systems, our developers write cloud hosted services demanding different tradeoffs than client-server applications, the state of art patterns have moved away from once popular technologies like XML, UTF16, SOAP (to name a few), and the hardware running today’s software is very different than what was available 20 years ago.

-When we analyze the gaps we have today and the requirements of today’s high sclae servers, we realize that we need to provide modern no-copy, low-allocation, and UTF8 data transformation APIs that are efficient, reliable, and easy to use.
+When we analyze the gaps we have today and the requirements of today’s high scale servers, we realize that we need to provide modern no-copy, low-allocation, and UTF8 data transformation APIs that are efficient, reliable, and easy to use.
 Prototypes of such APIs are available in [corefxlab repository]( https://github.com/dotnet/corefxlab), and Span\<T\> is one of the main fundamental building blocks for these APIs.

 ###Data Pipelines
 Modern servers are often designed as, often reactive, pipelines of components doing transformations on byte buffers.
 For example, such pipeline in a web server might consist of the following transformations: socket fills in a buffer -> HTTP parsing -> decompression -> Base 64 decoding -> routing -> HTML writing -> HTML escaping -> HTTP writing -> compression -> socket writing.